pengyuan0106/Incident-Diagnosing/README.md

 # Incident Diagnosing and Reporting System based on Retrieval Augmented Large Language Model

-Explainable Anomaly Detection System for Categorical Sensor Data in Internet of Things Peng Yuan, Lu-An Tang, Haifeng Chen, Moto Sato, and Kevin Woodward
+Peng Yuan, Lu-An Tang, Yanchi Liu, Moto Sato, Haifeng Chen

-Abstract
+# Abstract
-Internet-of-thing (IoT) applications deploy massive number of sensors to monitor the system and environment.
-Anomaly detection on streaming sensor data is an important task for IoT maintenance and operation.
-However, there are two major problems for anomaly detection in real IoT applications: (1) many sensors report categorical values rather than numerical readings; (2) end users require more knowledge and explanations to understand the anomalies and take actions.
-Unfor-tunately, most existing works cannot satisfy such requirements.
-To bridge the gap, we design and develop an eXplainable Anomaly Detection System (XADS) for categorical sensor data.
-XADS trains models from historical normal data and conducts online monitoring.
-XADS detects the anomalies in an explainable way: the system will not only report the anomalies' time period, type, value details, but also provide explanations on why they are abnormal, and what should the normal data like.
-Such information will significantly help the end user making decision and taking actions.
-XADS requires very limit parameter setting, yields high accu-racy on detection results and comes with user-friendly interface, making it an ef-ficient and effective tool for monitoring a wide variety of IoT applications
+Internet-of-Things (IoTs) are widely used in many domains such as smart city, transportation, healthcare and environment monitoring.
+One key task of IoT maintenance is to analyze the abnormal sensor records and produce incident report.
+Traditionally, domain experts engage in such labor intensive tasks.
+Recent advancements in Large Language Models (LLMs) have sparked interests in developing AI based systems to automate these processes.
+However, two critical problems hinder the effective application of LLMs in IoTs: (1) LLMs lack the background information of deployed IoTs; and (2) the incidents are complex events involving multiple sensors and components.
+LLMs need to understand their relationships for accurate diagnosis.
+In this study, we design and develop a Retrieval Augmented language model based Incident Diagnosing and Reporting system (RAIDR) for IoT applications.
+RAIDR retrieves related system documents based on the incident features and leverages LLMs to analyze detected anomalies, identify their root causes, and automatically generate the incident reports.
+The automated incident reporting process streamlines user’s decision making for system maintenance and troubleshooting.

-Link of Demo Video:
+# Link of Demo Video:
 https://github.com/pengyuan0106/Demo-of-eXplainable-Anomaly-Detection-System-XADS-/edit/main/